Aliases for URI1 Gene

 External Ids for URI1 Gene

 This gene encodes member of the prefoldin family of molecular chaperones.
 The encoded protein functions as a scaffolding protein and plays roles in ubiquitination and transcription, in part though interactions with the RNA polymerase II subunit RPB5.
 This gene may play a role in multiple malignancies including ovarian cancer and hepatocellular carcinoma.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene, and a pseudogene of this gene is located on the long arm of chromosome 22. [provided by RefSeq, Nov 2011]

 GeneCards Summary for URI1 Gene

-URI1 (URI1, Prefoldin Like Chaperone) is a Protein Coding gene.
-Diseases associated with URI1 include Hepatocellular Carcinoma and Prostate Cancer.
-Among its related pathways are Translational Control and Apoptosis and Autophagy.
-GO annotations related to this gene include chromatin binding and protein phosphatase inhibitor activity.
+URI1 (URI1 Prefoldin Like Chaperone) is a Protein Coding gene.
+Diseases associated with URI1 include Far Eastern Spotted Fever and Ovarian Cancer.
+Among its related pathways are Apoptosis and Autophagy and Translational Control.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and protein phosphatase inhibitor activity.

 Involved in gene transcription regulation.
 Acts as a transcriptional repressor in concert with the corepressor UXT to regulate androgen receptor (AR) transcription.
 May act as a tumor suppressor to repress AR-mediated gene transcription and to inhibit anchorage-independent growth in prostate cancer cells.
 Required for cell survival in ovarian cancer cells.
 Together with UXT, associates with chromatin to the NKX3-1 promoter region.
 Antagonizes transcriptional modulation via hepatitis B virus X protein.